roach88/asteroid/memory-bank/techContext.md

 ## Technologies Used

-Based on the project brief, the following technologies are likely being used:
+The project is using the following technologies:

 ### Core Technologies